-The Mass could be intimidating if you have never been, but know all are welcome and we would be excited for you to experience the beautiful sacrament of Mass.
+The Mass can be intimidating or strange if you have never been, but know that you are welcome and we are excited to help guide you through this great act of worship!

 I do not know what is going on…

 Whether you have gone to Mass your whole life or this is your first time, Mass can be confusing.
-We have all had moments when we wonder what is going on or wondering why we are doing something, don’t fear, instead open your ears, mind, and, most importantly, your heart.
-Listen to the words being said, think about how God might be speaking to you through the Scriptures and prayers.
-Take all of that into your heart.
-If you do that, trust me, you will never feel lost.
+We have all had moments when we wonder what is going on or why we are doing something, don’t fear, instead open your ears, mind, and heart.
+Listen to God speaking to you through the Scriptures and prayers.

-If this is your first time at Mass, you might not know the words at first, but you will catch on.
-If you go to Mass regularly and still have the “what is going on?” moment, I encourage you to learn more information about the Mass.
-Read a book about it or talk to a Peer Minister or FOCUS missionary.
+If you need guidance talk to a Peer Minister or FOCUS missionary.
 We are here to help and want you to experience God’s love and grow closer to Him through Mass.

 “How can I get more out of Mass?”

 Step one, come prepared.
 Try reading the readings before you get to Mass.
 You would never go to class unprepared, right?
 Reading the scriptures ahead of time can allow you to focus and mediate on them while they are being proclaimed in Mass.
 Every time you hear Scripture, you are giving God another chance to speak to you.